What’s one of the most common things someone says to you when you ask them how they are? ….STRESSED!

 - Cause plaque build up in the arteries (atherosclerosis).

-Simple things, like making sure you are eating good food, getting enough fresh air, sunshine and sleep can all help lower stress levels.
-Low vitamin d levels have been shown to play a role in acute stress and critical illnesses[i], such as depression, however it is not yet known whether the low vitamin d causes the illness, or is a result of it.
-Consult your doctor - get your Vitamin D levels checked!
+Simple things, like making sure you are eating good food, getting enough fresh air, sunshine and sleep can all help to lower stress levels.
+Low vitamin d levels have been shown to play a role in acute stress and critical illnesses, such as depression, however it is not yet known whether the low vitamin d causes the illness, or is a result of it.
+If you are unsure of what your vitamin d levels are, make sure you speak to your doctor about getting them checked.

 One very effective method is a breathing technique, where you inhale through your nose for a count of 5, hold for a count of five, and then release through your mouth for a count of 5.
 Repeat this breathing exercise for one minute.
 What you are doing is activating your parasympathetic nervous system, which helps to calm everything down in your body.
 Try it now and see how you feel.

-Exercise, yoga, massages, meditation, laughing, catching up with friends, listening to music, or reading a book, simply taking some time out are some other techniques used to manage stress.
+Other stress management techniques include things like exercise, yoga, massages, meditation, laughing, catching up with friends, listening to music, or reading a book.
 It is important that you find what works for you and it is something that you enjoy doing, as this will help to de-stress you even faster!